Governing Mayor of Berlin Michael Müller visits Translation Centre

 The Governing Mayor of Berlin, Michael Müller, yesterday visited the Berlin-Brandenburg Centre for Regenerative Therapies (BCRT), which is jointly funded by the Charité and the Helmholtz Association.
 At the Virchow-Klinikum campus, he was briefed by Finance Senator Dr. Matthias Kollatz-Ahnen, Economics Senator Cornelia Yzer and the State Secretaries for Science Steffen Krach and for Labor Boris Velter on current research projects of the interdisciplinary translation centre.

-Prof. Axel Radlach Pries (Dean of the Charité), Prof. Georg Duda (Deputy Director of the BCRT) and Prof. Andreas Lendlein welcomed the guests and explained the structure and development of the BCRT.
-According to Prof. Duda the centre aims to pursue application-oriented research.
-The main question is, how to combine an excellent clinic and excellent basic research to speed the outcome of solutions for patients up.
-An important factor is the close proximity between medical centres and research, which allows a fusion between research and patient's care.
-To demonstrate this, Prof. Duda and his interdisciplinary team introduced different science projects, like regenerative therapies for heart diseases explained by heart surgeon Prof. Christof Stamm.
+The dean of the Charité Prof. Axel Radlach Pries and the deputy directors of the BCRT Prof. Georg Duda and Prof. Andreas Lendlein welcomed the guests and explained the structure and development of the BCRT.
+According to Prof. Duda, the aim of the centre is to carry out application-oriented research.
+The central question is how excellent clinics and excellent basic research can be combined in such a way that solutions for patients can be found more quickly.
+The spatial proximity between clinics and research, which enables a close fusion of research and patient care, helps to achieve this.
+Prof. Duda and his interdisciplinary team presented various research projects.

 Back to Overview